Dvorson/omdbflix/README.md

 - **Local Storage for Favorites**: Used localStorage for simplicity.
 In a production environment, we would implement user authentication and store favorites in a database.
 - **Environment Setup**: Development environment uses local Redis.
 Production would use managed Redis service.
 - **API Caching Strategy**: Implemented different TTLs for search (10 min) vs details (24 hours) based on data volatility.

+## Scalability and Maintainability

+While this application serves as a functional demonstration, several considerations would be important for a production environment:

+**Scalability:**

+*   **Load Balancing:** Deploying multiple instances of both the frontend (Next.js server) and backend (Node.js API) behind load balancers (e.g., AWS ELB, Nginx) would distribute traffic and improve availability.
+*   **Backend Service Scaling:** The backend Node.js API could be scaled horizontally (more instances).
+If specific endpoints become bottlenecks (e.g., search), those could potentially be extracted into separate microservices with independent scaling.
+*   **Database:** If user data (authentication, persistent favorites) were added, choosing a scalable database (e.g., PostgreSQL with read replicas, DynamoDB) and optimizing queries would be crucial.
+*   **Caching:** Implementing a distributed cache like Redis (as suggested in bonus points) instead of the current in-memory cache would significantly improve performance under load and allow cache sharing between multiple backend instances.
+*   **CDN:** Using a Content Delivery Network (CDN) for static frontend assets (JS, CSS, images served by Next.js) would reduce load on the origin server and speed up delivery to users globally.

+**Maintainability:**

+*   **Code Conventions & Linting:** Strictly enforcing code style (ESLint, Prettier) ensures consistency across the codebase, making it easier for developers to read and understand.
+*   **Testing:** Expanding test coverage, particularly integration tests between frontend and backend services, and potentially adding more E2E flows, would catch regressions earlier.
+*   **Documentation:** Maintaining comprehensive documentation (README, code comments, potentially API documentation using Swagger/OpenAPI for the backend) is vital for onboarding new developers and understanding system behavior.
+*   **Dependency Management:** Regularly updating dependencies and using tools like `npm audit` or Dependabot helps mitigate security vulnerabilities and keeps the tech stack current.
+*   **Monitoring & Logging:** Implementing robust logging (already started with Winston) and integrating monitoring/alerting tools (e.g., Datadog, Sentry, Prometheus/Grafana) would be essential for tracking application health, performance, and errors in production.
+*   **Configuration Management:** Centralizing configuration (beyond basic `.env`) using tools or services appropriate for the deployment environment (e.g., AWS Parameter Store, ConfigMaps in K8s) improves consistency.

 ## Contributing